matthiaskrgr/cargo-cache/README.md

     113 bare git repos:             993.72 MB
     9 git repo checkouts:            55.48 MB
 ````
-To learn more about what the directories are for and what can be savely deleted, check `--info`.
+To learn more about the subdirectories inside the cargo home and what can be savely deleted, check `--info`.

 #### Usage: